odimitriou/dotfiles/README.md

 # Dotfiles
 This is my dotfiles repository.
-Feel free to yank anything.
 ## Install script
 The **dots_install.sh** is a bash script that is responsible to set the correct dotfiles to the corresponding locations in the file system.